 Consumer electronics and electric vehicles largely depend on Lithium-ion batteries for energy storage.
-The number of electric vehicles in the world has seen a dramatic rise in the last few years, pegging the current number of EVs in the world at around 4 million.
-According to International Energy Agency, this number will ramp up to 125 million by 2030 and more than 90% of EVs will come with Li-ion batteries.
-With such volumes of Li-ion batteries driving towards the end of their useful life, there is a pressing need to ensure efficient battery lifecycle management.
-In this article, we explore basic composition and lifecyle of Li-ion batteries, challenges with recycling and trends in the industry.
+According to International Energy Agency, the number of EVs in the world will ramp up to 125 million by 2030 and more than 90% of EVs will come with Li-ion batteries.
+A BloombergNEF report predicts that as many as 1 million EV batteries will reach the end of useful life in the year 2027.

 Let’s first look at the composition of Lithium-ion batteries.

 > Anode – mostly made of graphite powder